betaglot/plantabeta/docs/reference/Beta/BetaPython/Overview.md

 Beta is the syntax

-Motos are the objects and functions
+Moves are the objects and functions

 Plantbeta can be used in Planting and Climbing, on PlantaBeta.com and Klimbeta.com